: Multnomah Falls by NW Arts & Recreation

 Take Advantage of the Non-Summer Months

-Another way to lessen your travel impact is traveling in the off- or shoulder-season, when resources in small and busy seasonal communities are not so stretched.
+Another way to lessen your travel impact is traveling in the off- or shoulder season, when resources in small and busy seasonal communities are not so stretched.
 Lodgings and restaurants across the state have struggled to retain staff and provide the quality service we’ve come to expect.
-At the same time, some towns are seeing visitor-related numbers drop during what used to be their busiest times.
+At the same time, some towns are seeing visitor-related numbers drop during what used to be their busiest times in response to changing conditions.

-“We’re going to see it change even more,” says Sandra Slattery, executive director at Ashland Chamber of Commerce, noting that smoky summers have become the norm, not the exception.
-Ashland is not only home to the world-renown Oregon Shakespeare Festival but is famous for its rich culinary and outdoor recreation scenes.
+“We’re going to see it change even more,” says Sandra Slattery, executive director at the Ashland Chamber of Commerce, noting that smoky summers have become the norm, not the exception.
+Ashland is not only home to the world-renowned Oregon Shakespeare Festival, which was severely impacted by recent wildfires and may have to cut its 2023 season short due to budget shortfalls.
+The town is also famous for its rich culinary and outdoor-recreation scenes.
 Especially magical are fall and spring for less-crowded mountain biking trails and water adventures in Southern Oregon, and winter skiing at Mt.
-Ashland is always worth the trip, with a free shuttle that carries visitors to the mountain from downtown.
+Ashland is always worth the trip.

-If you tend to travel in summer, consider visiting some of your favorite spots in other seasons: Try winter storm-watching from comfy lodging in Astoria or Yachats, for example, or snowshoeing in the Wallowa Mountains.
+If you tend to travel in summer, consider visiting some of your favorite spots in other seasons: Try winter storm-watching from comfy lodging in Astoria or Yachats, for example.
+Snowshoeing in the Wallowa Mountains with a stay at Wallowa Lake Lodge — which celebrates its centennial in 2023 — is a glorious way to experience the snowy peaks.

 You can also show your support by patronizing eco-friendly hotels and inns.
-The Oxford Hotel in Bend, for example, runs on 100% renewable energy, runs a robust recycling program and works with local vendors for organic, refillable products like shampoo and soap to reduce single-use waste.
+The Oxford Hotel in Bend, for example, runs on 100% renewable energy; operates a robust recycling program; and works with local vendors for organic, refillable products like shampoo and soap to reduce single-use waste.
 You may find you sleep better on the hotel’s natural mattresses, made from rubber-tree latex and soy foam.

 A group of people hike down a trail with the mountains in the distance

-A guided backpacking trip with Go Wild takes you into the remote backcountry of the Wallowa Mountains in Eastern Oregon.
-Guided trips are a great way to make more meaningful connections with the land, and often times involve a stewardship component.
-(Photo courtesy of Go Wild: American Adventures)
+Guided trips to places like the Wallowa mountains are a great way to make more meaningful connections with the land, and often times involve a stewardship component.
+Courtesy of Go Wild: American Adventures

 Go Deeper With Guides

-In the mountains of Northeast Oregon, Go Wild offers multiday wilderness experiences.
+In the mountains of Northeast Oregon, Go Wild American Adventures offers multiday wilderness experiences.
 Founder Dan Sizer especially enjoys encouraging beginners who have never strapped on a backpack to head off into the wild, and he’s landed on a winning formula: Make trips comfortable and fun, and cap off adventurous days with gourmet dinners and cocktails.
-In the summer of 2022, Sizer is leading an Eastern Oregon Trail Work Volunteer Vacation in the Wallowa-Whitman Forest, combining trail work with stargazing and relaxing by the campfire.
+Go Wild is now offering paddling adventures in the rugged, ochre-toned Owyhee Canyonlands, which include educational and stewardship components.

 “Seeing the change in people as they step out of the car and see a starry sky is what urged me to start my business,” says Sizer.
 “If people have a great time in the wilderness, they’re more likely to do it again.
 Once they appreciate and understand the outdoors, they ultimately become better caretakers.”